'Fafnir guarding the gold hoard' by Arthur Rackham.

 Otr had been laid out on a bench.

 ‘All went well, I trust?’
 Odin asked.

 ‘Very well, indeed.
-I went back to Asgard and took the gold from my personal vaults.
+I went back to Asgard and took the gold from my personal vault.
 It was the least I could do.’

-‘From your vaults, you say?’
+‘From your vault, you say?’
 Odin remarked.
 ‘I am impressed.’

 Hoenir sniggered.
 ‘Yeah right,’ he mumbled.

 ‘Thank you, Loki,’ Hreidmar said.
 He took the bag.
 ‘May the skalds forever sing songs of your generosity.’

 The three gods bowed their heads at Otr’s body and left the halls.

 Hreidmar did not waste any time before he opened the bag and divvied up the gold.

 Fafnir was mesmerised by the beautiful emeralds on Andvari’s ring and demanded it for himself.
 Hreidmar and Regin, who had no love for jewellery, gave it to him without complaint.
 Little did they know exactly what they had done, though.